 Skip to content

 Caring for your health into adulthood is about knowing how best to look after yourself and how to prepare for any changes in the health services you currently receive.
+Whilst we have written these pages for young adults, you may find it best to work through them with your parent, carer or other trusted adults.

 Moving from children's health services to adult health services is a gradual process, starting around 13-14 years old and finishing by the time you turn 18.
 Feeling confident about this changeover makes things easier and avoids any gaps in the services you receive.

-What preparation can you do yourself?
+What preparation can you do?

 • Ask your GP about the transfer to adult health services - transfers can take a very long time so make sure you stay involved and keep track of progress.